Spinal cord injury: Early hospital treatment

+Blood pressure

 If the systolic blood pressure falls below 90 mmHg within days of the injury, blood supply to the spinal cord may be reduced, resulting in further damage.
 Thus it is important to maintain the blood pressure which may be done using intravenous fluids and vasopressors.
 Vasopressors used include phenylephrine, dopamine, or norepinephrine.
 Mean arterial blood pressure is measured and kept at 85 to 90 mmHg for seven days after injury.

 The CAMPER Trial led by Dr Kwon and subsequent studies by the UCSF TRACK-SCI group (Dhall) have shown that spinal cord perfusion pressure (SCPP) goals are more closely associated with better neurologic recovery than MAP goals.
 Some institutions have adopted these SCPP goals and lumbar CSF drain placement as a standard of care.
 The treatment for shock from blood loss is different from that for neurogenic shock, and could harm people with the latter type, so it is necessary to determine why someone is in shock.
 However it is also possible for both causes to exist at the same time.
 Another important aspect of care is prevention of insufficient oxygen in the bloodstream, which could deprive the spinal cord of oxygen.
 People with cervical or high thoracic injuries may experience a dangerously slowed heart rate; treatment to speed it may include atropine.

+Steroid treatment

-The corticosteroid medication methylprednisolone has been studied for use in SCI with the hope of limiting swelling and secondary injury.
+The corticosteroid medication methylprednisolone has been studied for use in spinal cord injury patients with the hope of limiting swelling and secondary injury.
 As there does not appear to be long term benefits and the medication is associated with risks such as gastrointestinal bleeding and infection its use is not recommended as of 2018.
 Its use in traumatic brain injury is also not recommended.